NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``extension/CarpetRValue``                               double    F-ft2-hr/Btu  >= 0         Yes                  Carpet R-value
   =======================================================  ========  ============  ===========  =========  ========  ====================================================

-  .. [#] InteriorAdjacentTo choices are "living space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
+  .. [#] InteriorAdjacentTo choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] For a crawlspace with a dirt floor, enter a thickness of zero.
   .. [#] ExposedPerimeter includes any slab length that falls along the perimeter of the building's footprint (i.e., is exposed to ambient conditions).